papi028/movie-webb/README.md

 NEXT_PUBLIC_FIREBASE_APP_ID=
 ```

+## Deployment

+- Create a new project on the vercel dashboard -> Add Environment Variables from .env.example
+- Go to Settings -> Functions  -> Function Region -> Change the region to "Sydney, Australia"
+- Redeploy the project

 ### 👉 If you like this project, give it a star ✨ and share 👨🏻‍💻 it to your friends 👈